Particular/docs.particular.net/nservicebus/recoverability/custom-recoverability-policy.md

 ### Partial customization

-Sometimes only a partial customization of the default Recoverability Policy is desired.
-In order to achieve partial customization the `DefaultRecoverabilityPolicy` needs to be called in the customized Recoverability Policy delegate.
-If, when certain exceptions like `MyBusinessException` happen messages that triggered, such an exception should be moved to error queue then a policy might look like:
+Sometimes only a part of the default Recoverability Policy needs to be customized.
+In such situation, the `DefaultRecoverabilityPolicy` needs to be called in the customized Recoverability Policy delegate.

+For example, this custom policy will directly move the message to an error queue without retries when certain exceptions like `MyBusinessException` triggered the policy:

 snippet: CustomExceptionPolicyHandler

-In the following example the default Recoverability Policy is tweaked to do three Immediate Retries and three Delayed Retries with a time increase of two seconds.
-The configuration looks like the following:
+In the following example the default Recoverability Policy is tweaked to do three Immediate Retries and three Delayed Retries with a time increase of two seconds:

 snippet: PartiallyCustomizedPolicyRecoverabilityConfiguration

-And if for exceptions like `MyOtherBusinessException`, in addition to moving `MyBusinessException` directly to the error queue, the default Delayed Retries time increase should be always five seconds but for all other cases the Default Recoverability Policy should be applied then the code can look like the following:
+In the following example, for exceptions of type `MyOtherBusinessException` the default Delayed Retries time increase will be always five seconds, in all other cases the Default Recoverability Policy will be applied:

 snippet: PartiallyCustomizedPolicy

-If more control over Recoverability is desired the Recoverability delegate can be overridden completely.
+If more control over Recoverability is needed, the Recoverability delegate can be overridden completely.

 ### Full customization

-Fully customizing the Recoverability Policy basically means not calling `DefaultRecoverabilityPolicy`.
-It is still possible to use the recoverability high level APIs like shown below:
+If the Recoverability Policy is fully customized, then the `DefaultRecoverabilityPolicy` won't be called.
+In such cases it is still possible to use the recoverability high level APIs, for example:

 snippet: FullyCustomizedPolicyRecoverabilityConfiguration

 The configuration will be passed into the custom policy.

-The following custom policy:
+The snippet below shows a fully custom policy that:

  * for unrecoverable exceptions such as `MyBusinessException` immediately moves failed messages to a custom error queue
  * for `MyOtherBusinessException` does Delayed Retries with a constant time increase of five seconds